hpcleuven/VscDocumentation/source/compute/software/vsc_rproject.rst

    $ module load vsc-Rproject

-Then, use the ``vsc-rproject`` command to use its different functionalities.
+Then, use the ``vsc-rproject`` command for its different functionalities.

 .. code:: bash